Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Non-Indigenous partners or shareholders

 Eligible businesses that are co-owned with non-Indigenous partners will see rates of support pro-rated by the percentage ownership of eligible applicant(s) as shown in the partnership or incorporation documents.
-If the ownership of eligible applicant(s) is less than 50.1%, the business will not be considered for support.
+The local IFI will determine if they consider the eligible Indigenous ownership adequate.
+If the ownership of eligible applicant(s) is less than 50%, the business may not be considered for I/ABFP support.

 Businesses that are structured primarily for the benefit of ineligible persons will not be considered.